 - You do not need a real Mac: All other Hackintoshing methods need to have an existing macOS installation for it to work.
 This usually means that you either have to find a real Mac, or set up a Mac VM.
 However, with Hackintosh Catalina Installer, you can just set up everything even from a Windows / Linux computer.

-- An existing computer with Windows, Linux or Mac: This is the computer where you will download and set up Hackintosh Catalina.
-The computer can run either Windows, Linux or macOS; any operating systems will work.
+- An existing computer with Windows, Linux, or Mac: This is the computer where you will download and set up Hackintosh Catalina.
+The computer can run either Windows, Linux, or macOS; any operating system will work.

 - A Hackintosh-compatible computer with an empty hard drive: This is the computer where you will install Hackintosh Catalina.
 It can be the same computer as the one mentioned in the previous point.
 If your computer already has macOS installed, Hackintosh Catalina will just update macOS normally, without deleting any of your apps or files, but always a fresh installation is recommended. macOS needs its own hard drive partition – a minimum of 15 GB of space is required, but at least 50 GB of space is recommended.
 It is preferred that you use a completely empty hard drive for Installing Hackintosh Catalina.

-- Hackintosh Catalina Installer : Catalina Installer is a distribution of macOS Catalina that has been modified to work with PCs.
-You will need to use a Bittorrent client to download the disk image file containing Hackintosh Catalina, which is a little less than 6 GB in size.
+- Download Hackintosh Catalina Installer: Catalina Installer is a distribution of macOS Catalina that has been made to work with PCs.
+You will need to use a BitTorrent client to download the disk image file containing Hackintosh Catalina, which is a little less than 6 GB in size.
 You must register on the website to be able to download anything.

-- An empty USB drive (8 GB or larger): In this guide, you will write (port) Hackintosh Catalina onto a USB drive, and boot your computer from that drive to install macOS Catalina.
-The USB drive must be at least 8 GB in size.
+- An empty USB drive (16 GB or larger): In this guide, you will write (port) Hackintosh Catalina onto a USB drive, and boot your computer from that drive to install Hackintosh Catalina.
+The USB drive must be at least 16 GB in size.
 Since you will need to erase all of the files on the USB drive, make sure to back up its contents first.
 You can reuse this USB drive for normal stuff after you finish installing Catalina.

-- Metal Supported Graphics Card: Metal is the foundation for accelerated graphics and compute on Apple platforms, enabling your apps and games to tap into the incredible power of the GPU.
+- Metal Supported Graphics Card: Metal is the foundation for accelerated graphics and computes on Apple platforms, enabling your apps and games to tap into the incredible power of the GPU.
 Catalina requires metal compatible Graphics Card to have full graphics acceleration on macOS.
-But Metal is not necessary to Install macOS.
+But Metal is not necessary to install macOS.

 - Here is the list of Nvidia Cards that are Natively Supported with Catalina.